SweetPatate/Python/README.md

 # Python
-Here we have some classic Python exercice like FizzBuzz, Fibonacci, Text Validator, ect.
+Here we have some classic Python exercice like FizzBuzz, Fibonacci, Text Validator, Use of Pygame, ect.